 Things happen in this world that break our hearts.
 In many cases, there’s nothing we personally could have done to prevent the events from occurring.
-Twenty people died in a limo crash in New York state.
-Mass shootings continue to occur – Las Vegas, Sutherland Springs, Parkland.
-People – old and young – lose their lives and their possessions due to hurricanes, earthquakes, and other natural disasters.
-And in the midst of it all, as human beings, we must stand together and mourn together.
-This is why candlelight and prayer vigils are necessary.
+Most recently, we’ve seen a number of shootings occur across the country – Brooklyn, Gilroy, El Paso, and Dayton.
+People – old and young – lose their lives, and in the midst of it all, as human beings, we must stand together and mourn together.
+This is why candlelight and prayer vigils are necessary and helpful.

 The grief journey is long and hard.
 On some days, we feel horrible, while on other days, we feel bad for feeling okay.
 All of this is part of the journey toward reconciliation.
 Dr. Alan Wolfelt, a nationally respected grief educator and counselor, says, “We, as human beings, never resolve our grief, but instead become reconciled to it…You don’t get to go around or above your grief.
 You must go through it.
 And while you are going through it, you must express it if you are to reconcile yourself to it.”
 In other words, we should not seek a resolution to our grief, but instead, we must pursue reconciliation.
 We will not “get over” what we’ve lost or go back to our “old normal.”
 However, we can find our “new normal” and renewed purpose and meaning.

 In many ways, this healthy human need to grieve is one of the many reasons why attending a vigil may be helpful to your grief journey, especially after an expected or traumatic event.
 Here are 5 more reasons why attending a vigil may assist you in your grief.